Trump to withdraw US from 'Open Skies' treaty - France 24

 But the sides also use the flights to examine vulnerabilities of their opponent.

+Pentagon spokesman Jonathan Hoffman said Russia "flagrantly, continuously violates its obligations" under the pact.

+Moscow "implements the treaty in ways that contribute to military threats against the United States and our allies and partners," he said.

-The United States has been frustrated that Russia will not permit US flights over areas where Washington believes Moscow is deploying medium-range nuclear weapons that threaten Europe.
+He cited Russia's refusal to allow flights over areas where Washington believes Moscow is deploying medium-range nuclear weapons that threaten Europe, including the Baltic Sea city of Kaliningrad and near the Russia-Georgia border.

-In March, Defense Secretary Mark Esper accused Russia of violating the treaty by forbidding US and other foreign flights over the Baltic Sea city of Kaliningrad and near Georgia.

-"We've also been denied access to military exercise overflights," he said.
-"I have a lot of concerns about the treaty as it stands now."
+Last year Moscow also blocked flights meant to survey Russian military exercises, normally allowed under the pact.

 The New York Times said Trump was also unhappy about a Russian flight over his golf resort in Bedminster, New Jersey three years ago.